scala/docs.scala-lang/overviews/futures/overview.md

 The callback mechanism we have shown is sufficient to chain future results with subsequent computations.
-However, it is sometimes inconvenient as it may become bulky.
+However, it is sometimes inconvenient and results in bulky code.
-We show this through an example.
+We show this with an example.
 Assume we have an API for interfacing with a currency trading service.
 Suppose we want to buy US dollars, but only when it's profitable.
 We first show how this could be done using callbacks: